coredao-org/CoreDAO-Docs/docs/api/tutorials/creating-an-account.md

 Having a Core Scan account allows you to use sign-in only features and tools such as Address Watch List, Txn Private Notes, Token Ignore List and your very own API keys 🗝.

-> Note that creating a Core Scan account is only linked to Core Scan's block explorer services, it is not the same as creating a [CORE Chain address](https://info.etherscan.com/what-is-an-ethereum-address/) 💡
+> Note that creating a Core Scan account is only linked to Core Scan's block explorer services, it is not the same as creating a [CORE blockchain address](https://info.etherscan.com/what-is-an-ethereum-address/) 💡

 ***